 What to do if you can't access parts of this website

-Some of our services give details of the different formats their information is available in.
-If you can't access information on this website and need it in an alternative format like accessible PDF, large print, easy read, audio recording or braille, please contact the relevant team or local office.
+If you need information from this website in a different format like accessible PDF, large print, easy read, audio recording or braille please contact the relevant team or local office.
 If you are not sure who the relevant team is, please contact our web team.

-You can visit our service points to speak to someone in person about most services (audio induction loops are available at all service points), or visit the relevant team or local office.
+You can visit our service points to speak to someone in person about most council services (audio induction loops are available at all service points), or contact the relevant team or local office.
 You can also contact us by phone.

 If you contact us before your visit, we can arrange a British Sign Language (BSL) interpreter.

 You can also use Scottish Government's online interpreting video relay services called contactSCOTLAND-BSL to get in touch with us.